What is a Structured Settlement Lock-in?

 What is a Structured Settlement Lock in?

-A structured settlement lock-in means that the structured settlement annuity issuer will guarantee the cost of a specific benefit stream in exchange for the "quid pro quo" of a commitment to accept or purchase.
+A structured settlement lock-in means that the structured settlement annuity issuer will guarantee the cost of a specific structued settlementg benefit stream (or streams), in exchange for the "quid pro quo" of a commitment to accept or purchase.
 The guarantee could be a week or, even a year.

-A structured settlement lock-in is a critically important tool available to those who place structured settlement annuities such as structured settlement brokers, settlement consultants, settlement professionals and settlement planners.
+A structured settlement lock-in is a critically important tool available to those who place structured settlement annuities such as structured settlement brokers, settlement consultants, settlement professionals and settlement planners and clients they serve.
 A structured settlement lock-in may offer critical benefits to claimants, plaintiffs, defendants and insurers alike at the time of case resolution.
 It's important to know what a lock-in is, how it can help and its limitations.
 Let's get started!

 What Do You Need to Know About Structured Settlement Lock Ins?